-During pregnancy a thickening of the vaginal muscle layer, combined with an increase in the hormone estrogen, will cause the cells in the vagina to multiply in preparation for childbirth.
-As a result you may notice an increase in vaginal discharge.
-This is similar to the discharge experienced during the menstrual cycle; however, during pregnancy some women need a panty liner or pad (never use tampons during pregnancy) because of the amount of discharge.
+During pregnancy, a thickening of the vaginal muscle layer, combined with an increase in the hormone estrogen, will cause the cells in the vagina to multiply in preparation for childbirth.
+As a result, you may notice an increase in vaginal discharge.
+This is similar to the discharge experienced during the menstrual cycle; however, during pregnancy, some people need a panty liner or pad (never use tampons during pregnancy) because of the amount of discharge.
 This is known as leukorrhea.
 This is perfectly normal throughout pregnancy, and likely more-so in the last few months.

 Normal discharge is a white, creamy consistency that is not bothersome.
-There is no itchiness, irritation or offensive odor.
+There is no itchiness, irritation, or offensive odor.
 However, if you do find that you are irritated and itchy, or the discharge is yellow to greenish in color, or if the consistency is thicker possibly curd-like and there is an offensive odor, you may be dealing with an infection.
-A very common cause of these symptoms may be a yeast infection caused by the proliferation of candida albicans.
-Candida is a yeastlike fungi that is part of our normal intestinal flora.
+A very common cause of these symptoms may be a yeast infection caused by the proliferation of candida Albicans.
+Candida is a yeastlike fungus that is part of our normal intestinal flora.
 They reproduce by budding, and under certain conditions, candida may overgrow outside of its normal habitat.
-Being pregnant alone may predispose you, so can taking antibiotics, an iron deficiency or consuming a diet high in refined breads and concentrated sugars.
+Being pregnant alone may predispose you, so can taking antibiotics, an iron deficiency, or consuming a diet high in refined bread and concentrated sugars.
 If you are diabetic or develop gestational diabetes, you may be “spilling sugar” through the urine, causing candida to flourish in your genitourinary tract.
 No matter the specific cause, chances are you will be uncomfortable enough so that you cannot ignore your symptoms.
-In this situation you would visit to your Ob- or midwife so that you can be properly evaluated, diagnosed and treated.
+In this situation, you would visit your Ob- or midwife so that you can be properly evaluated, diagnosed, and treated.

-Candida itself is not a threat to your health, your pregnancy or your baby, and it is easily treated.
-But, it can be passed to your baby during a vaginal birth, where it can colonize in your baby’s mouth and then on your nipples (if you’re breast feeding), creating discomfort and nursing problems for both you and your baby.
-Treatment usually includes a medication delivered to the vaginal canal via suppositories, gels, ointments or creams.
+Candida itself is not a threat to your health, your pregnancy, or your baby, and it is easily treated.
+But, it can be passed to your baby during vaginal birth, where it can colonize in your baby’s mouth and then on your nipples (if you’re chestfeeding), creating discomfort and nursing problems for both you and your baby.
+Treatment usually includes a medication delivered to the vaginal canal via suppositories, gels, ointments, or creams.
 You may be advised to include a sugar-free yogurt containing live lactobacillus and avoiding foods high in sugar and yeast.
 It may be suggested that you wear cotton underwear and avoid deodorized soaps and bubble baths.

-- Yeast-based foods like bread, mushrooms, cheese, peanuts and brewer’s yeast are best kept to a minimum or avoided.
-Replace these gluten-rich products with gluten-free breads and pastas.
-At the YinOva Center we can provide you with additional resources on how to switch out your gluten-rich grain products for gluten-free choices.
+- Yeast-based foods like bread, mushrooms, cheese, peanuts, and brewer’s yeast are best kept to a minimum or avoided.
+Replace these gluten-rich products with gluten-free bread and pasta.
+At the Yinova Center, we can provide you with additional resources on how to switch out your gluten-rich grain products for gluten-free choices.
 We also have a list of local restaurants that offer gluten- and dairy-free fare.

-- Dairy products, a great source of calcium, proteins and fats.
-It seems that most people think first of dairy products to fulfill their calcium requirements knowing that calcium is important in baby’s bone growth and development.
+- Dairy products, a great source of calcium, proteins, and fats.
+It seems that most people think the first of dairy products to fulfill their calcium requirements knowing that calcium is important in the baby’s bone growth and development.
 Dairy is a nourishing, yin–like food, as it is high in fats and protein, but it is also mucus producing which contributes to a damp internal environment.

 Suggested alternatives to dairy that are rich in calcium: